39bytes/borrow-lambda/paper/slides.md

     - double free
 - With these restrictions, the compiler is able to insert all required calls to malloc/free for you!
 - We can ensure our code is memory safe, without the runtime overhead of a garbage collector.

+> [!WARNING] Sidenote
-- Sidenote: It can be hard sometimes to convince the compiler your code is safe...
+> It can be hard sometimes to convince the compiler your code is safe...

 <!-- column: 1 -->